How Does GDPR Change the Way Your Website is Developed?

 2. Positive opt-in

 This means that you have to refrain from using pre-checked boxes.
 Instead, give your users the opportunity to agree only on those options that they want.

-You cannot ask for consents ‘in bulk’.
-Users have to give permission to each distinct processing action you want to make (like scheduling a demo and sending a Newsletter).
+You cannot ask for consent ‘in bulk’.
+Users have to give permission to each distinct processing action they want to make (like scheduling a demo and sending a Newsletter).